-Renowned as one of the most liveable cities in the world, Adelaide boasts excellent affordability as well as a growing economy with booming industries.
-Plus, international students deciding where to study in Adelaide will be spoiled for choice since the charming South Australian city is home to three respected public universities and several vocational institutions.
+Renowned as one of the most liveable cities in the world, Adelaide boasts excellent affordability and a growing economy with booming industries.
+Plus, international students deciding where to study in Adelaide will be spoiled for choice since the charming South Australian city is home to three respected public universities and several vocational education providers.
 If you’re keen to learn more, read on to discover our top benefits of studying and working in Adelaide.

-Searching for the best places to study in Adelaide?
-Whether you’re looking for cutting-edge innovation or research-led tradition, this city’s institutions have you covered.
-The University of South Australia is ranked as one of the world’s top 50 universities under 50 and is the number-one young university in Australia for teaching quality.
+The University of South Australia is ranked as one of the world’s top 50 universities under 50 and is the #1 young university in Australia for teaching quality.
 At the other end of the spectrum, you’ll find The University of Adelaide, which was established in 1874 and consistently ranks in the top 1 per cent of universities worldwide due to its impressive research output.

 Fast-track your career

-Now, you may still be wondering: why study in Adelaide?
-Well, doing so could actually launch and accelerate your career.
+When you decide to study in Adelaide, you may be taking the first step in accelerating your career.
 Adelaide’s universities are future-focused, meaning you’ll be prepared for whatever comes next in your field of study.
 In fact, certain alumni of The University of Adelaide have gone on to become Rhodes Scholars, Noble Laureates and Fulbright Scholars.
-Additionally, Flinders University is a member of the Innovative Research Universities (IRU) Group, a symbol of its commitment to inclusive excellence in teaching, learning and research.
+Additionally, Flinders University is a member of the Innovative Research Universities (IRU) group, a symbol of its commitment to inclusive excellence in teaching, learning and research.

-If you’re eager to break into the workforce sooner rather than later, Torrens University operates on a trimester system, so many of its courses can be completed in less time than at other institutions.
-Meanwhile, TAFE SA, a vocational education and training (VET) provider, offers hands-on learning, with a range of specialised courses for students looking to upskill, learn a new trade or for a pathway to university.
-These opportunities for fast-tracked employment make these institutions some of the best places to study in Adelaide.
+If you’re keen to break into the workforce sooner rather than later, Torrens University operates on a trimester system, which means that many of its courses can be completed in less time than at other institutions.
+Meanwhile, TAFE SA offers hands-on learning, with a range of specialised courses for students looking to upskill, learn a new trade or for a university pathway.
+These opportunities for fast-tracked employment make these institutes some of the best places to study in Adelaide.

-If you’re hoping to permanently settle in Australia after completing your course, studying in Adelaide could be a steppingstone in making that dream a reality.
-One of the major benefits of studying in Adelaide is the migration incentive program implemented by the Australian Federal Government.
-Given that all of South Australia is classified as a regional area for migration purposes, studying in Adelaide makes international graduates eligible to apply for many long-term and permanent visas, including employer sponsored and state nomination skilled visas.
+Are you hoping to permanently settle in Australia after completing your course?
+Studying in Adelaide could be a steppingstone in making that dream a reality.
+One of the major benefits of studying in Adelaide is the regional migration incentive program implemented by the Australian Federal Government.
+All of South Australia is classified as a regional area for migration purposes.
+As a result, studying in Adelaide makes international graduates eligible to apply for a range of long-term and permanent visas, including employer sponsored and skilled visas.

-Want more information?
-Be sure to check out the recently updated SA Skilled Occupation List 2021 to find out how the skilled list works, what occupations are on the skilled list and if yours is one of them.
+For more information, check out the SA Skilled Occupation List 2022 to find out how the skilled list works, what occupations are on the skilled list and if yours is one of them.

 By now, you may be convinced that Adelaide is a good place to study.
 That said, you might be wondering: is Adelaide a good place to live?
-Well, it’s safe to say that your wallet will certainly think so!
-Numbeo currently estimates that rent in Adelaide is roughly 45 per cent lower than in Sydney, making it super affordable for students.
-You’ll also benefit from the free tram and bus transport in the city centre.
+Well, it’s safe to say that your wallet will certainly think so since the average cost of living in Adelaide is up to 12 per cent lower compared to other major Australian cities.
+Additionally, Numbeo currently estimates that rent in Adelaide is roughly 46 per cent lower than in Sydney, making it an affordable option for students.
 Without the budget pressures of living in a bigger city, you’ll be able to focus on your studies and make the most of your time in Adelaide.